-Andrew Allemann (from Austin, TX, USA) started Domain Name Wire over 12 years ago.
+Andrew Allemann (from Seattle, WA, USA) started Domain Name Wire almost 18 years ago.

 Reports of email's death are greatly exaggerated.
 Andrew Allemann has gone from zero to up to $10,000 a month in just 3 years with a low overhead side hustle: An email newsletter and an online directory that helps connect podcasters with guests.
 Finding it difficult to find guests for his own pod…

-Qin Xie (from London, England, United Kingdom) started Money Talk about 2 years ago.
+Qin Xie (from London, England, United Kingdom) started Money Talk over 2 years ago.

 Hi, I’m Qin Xie, a journalist, and editor based in London.
 I recently launched Money Talk, a reader-funded newsletter on personal finance.

 It’s early days still - Money Talk went live at the end of May - but I made £100 in the first month and a couple of people even signed up for a whole year.

 Casey Woodard (from Buffalo, NY, USA) started KickFlips almost 2 years ago.